find your best play — ranked by Words With Friends score

 How do I find the highest-scoring WWF play?

-Enter your full rack, leave the dictionary on Words With Friends, and sort the results by WWF points.
+Enter your full rack and sort the results by WWF points.
 The finder lists every word you can make with its score, so the biggest number floats to the top.
 But the raw word score is only half the decision: Words With Friends boards have triple-word and triple-letter squares that can dwarf a longer word, so cross-reference the finder's top words against the open premium squares near your tiles.
 A medium word that lands a J, X, Q or Z on a triple-letter square frequently beats a longer word played on plain squares.

 What is a bingo and how do I find one?